Roberto Arciero

 Research

-My Ph.D. research is under the supervision of Prof. Peter M.M.G.
-Akkermans and Dr. Bleda S. Düring and it was founded by the National Geographic Society/ Early Career Grant, Elise Mathilde Fund/LUF Grant, and Asian Modernities and Tradition Grant (Leiden University).
+His Ph.D. research was funded by the National Geographic Society/Early Career Grant, the Elise Mathilde Fund/LUF Grant, and the Asian Modernities and Tradition Grant (Leiden University).

 Teaching activities

 Roberto Arciero worked as a Teaching Assistant between 2017 and 2021 for several BA1 courses at the Faculty of Archaeology, Leiden University.
-Specifically - along with teachers - I taught, coordinated, and designed campus-based and online tutorials.
-Moreover, along with Dr. Victor Klinkenberg I taught the course “Designing Archaeological Research” for BA3.
-In 2021, I obtained the University Teaching Qualification (Basis Kwalificatie Onderwijs, BKO).
+Specifically - along with teachers - Roberto taught, coordinated, and designed campus-based and online tutorials.
+Moreover, along with Dr. Victor Klinkenberg Roberto taught the course “Designing Archaeological Research” for BA3.
+In 2021, Roberto obtained the University Teaching Qualification (Basis Kwalificatie Onderwijs, BKO).

 Curriculum vitae

-Since 2007 Roberto Arciero has taken part in numerous archaeological field surveys and excavations in Italy, Greece, Central Asia (Turkmenistan, Uzbekistan), Arabian Peninsula (Oman), and eastern Africa (Eritrea).
-Besides, he also worked for two years as contract archaeologist in Italy.
+Since 2007, Roberto has participated in numerous archaeological field surveys and excavations across Italy, Greece, Central Asia (Turkmenistan, Uzbekistan), the Arabian Peninsula (Oman), and East Africa (Eritrea).
+Additionally, he worked for three years as a contract archaeologist in Italy.

 Roberto Arciero is a National Geographic Explorer.